junxit/us-congress-bills-114/metadata.md

 - 2015-09-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5996)
 - 2015-09-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5996)
 - 2015-09-17 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2016-03-17 — Committee on Energy and Natural Resources Senate Subcommittee on National Parks.
+Hearings held.
+With printed Hearing: S.Hrg.
+114-496.
+- 2016-07-13 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2016-08-30 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski under authority of the order of the Senate of 07/14/2016 without amendment.
+With written report No. 114-312.
+- 2016-08-30 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski under authority of the order of the Senate of 07/14/2016 without amendment.
+With written report No. 114-312.
+- 2016-08-30 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 584.